‘Teen Mom’ Star Mackenzie McKee Accepts New Proposal From Husband Josh After Brief Separation

 McKee planned a big scavenger hunt for Mackenzie that included a visit to her favorite restaurant, a massage, a new outfit, and a note telling her to toss her old wedding ring into the lake.
 He then surprised her with the proposal that included a rose in his mouth and a new ring.
 Apparently, he already has a vision for when and how they will renew their vows.

-Will the work Mackenzie McKee and her husband Josh did over the past couple of months serve to keep the Teen Mom pair happily together for the years ahead?
-The pair have three children together, Gannon, Jaxie Taylor, and Broncs Weston, and fans will be watching to see where things head next for this family.
+Will the work Mackenzie McKee and her husband Josh did over the past couple of months keep the Teen Mom pair happily together for the years ahead?
+The pair has three children together, Gannon, Jaxie Taylor, and Broncs Weston, and fans will be watching to see where things head next for this family.

 Delivered To Your INBOX